KhushbuChauhan-06/OPC-UA-Testing/README.md

 Production deployment architecture
 Safety-critical control logic

-The OPC UA server is localhost-only and exists specifically to provide a controlled environment for automated QA and learning.
+The simulated OPC UA server is localhost-only and is intended for automated QA, experimentation, and learning.

 Future Improvements

 Potential extensions include:

-Parameterized test matrices for multiple OPC UA configurations Fault-injection testing
+Parameterized test matrices for different OPC UA configurations Fault-injection testing
 Connection interruption and recovery testing Subscription reconnect scenarios
 Performance and latency measurements
 Larger simulated industrial processes
-More comprehensive security negative testing Test-result dashboards
+Expanded security negative testing
+Test-result dashboards
 Containerized OPC UA test environments
+Parallelized test execution
 Key Takeaway

-This project demonstrates a practical approach to testing industrial communication software:
+The project demonstrates a practical approach to testing industrial communication software:

 Simulate
    ↓
 Connect
    ↓
-Interact
+Browse & Interact
    ↓
-Validate
+Read / Write / Control
    ↓
-Test Failure & Security
+Monitor Subscriptions
    ↓
-Report
+Validate Failures & Security
    ↓
+Generate Evidence
+   ↓
 Automate in CI

-The emphasis is on repeatability, test isolation, communication reliability, security validation, and maintainable automation rather than manual OPC UA verification.
+The primary focus is on:

+Repeatability · Test Isolation · Communication Reliability · Security Validation · Maintainable Automation

+Disclaimer

+This is an independent portfolio project created for learning and demonstrating OPC UA testing and automation concepts.

+It is not affiliated with, endorsed by, or representative of ABB, and it does not use real ABB hardware or proprietary ABB software.

+The simulated server and industrial plant are designed solely to provide a controlled environment for automated OPC UA testing.

+You can paste that entire block directly into **`README.md`** on GitHub.